ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 <hr>
 ### Creating measurements and measured values

->{{ site.images['info'] }} The `LastModfified` property is only relevant for fetching measurements.
+>{{ site.images['info'] }} The `LastModified` property is only relevant for fetching measurements.
 On creating or updating a measurement it is set by server automatically.

 {{ site.headers['example'] }} Creating a measurement with values